en3sis/hans/README.md

 Discord Bot build with [Discord.JS](https://discord.js.org/#/), [TypeScript](https://www.typescriptlang.org/), and lots of ❤️

+## 🔗 Invite hans to your server

+You can invite the bot [here 🔗](https://discord.com/api/oauth2/authorize?client_id=403523619222847488&permissions=0&scope=bot%20applications.commands).
+It's using the latest hans:nightly image with the latest features.

+## ❇️ Commands and Functionality

+The list of commands can be found [here 🔗](https://github.com/en3sis/hans/wiki/Commands) and, the list of functionalities can be found [here 🔗](https://github.com/en3sis/hans/wiki/Functionality)

+## 📜 Terms of Services & Privacy Policy

+The Terms of Services for using Hans can be found [here 🔗](https://github.com/en3sis/hans/wiki/Terms-of-Services-&-Privacy-Policy)

 ---

+# Developing Hans

 > 🪬 **NOTE**: Please consider opening an issue and PR for bugs, suggestions or new features.